 Kaiser Permanente is dedicated to the core tenets of our nonprofit status.
 In addition to our traditional community health investments, Kaiser Permanente has leveraged its resources to provide wide-reaching community supports throughout the COVID-19 pandemic.

 Kaiser Permanente strives to hire and support a diverse workforce.
-Our dedicated multispecialty group practice, the Washington Permanente Medical Group, has received a perfect score of 100% on the 2020 Corporate Equality Index, a national benchmarking survey and report on corporate policies and practices related to lesbian, gay, bisexual, transgender, and queer, or LGBTQ, workplace equality, administered by the Human Rights Campaign Foundation.
+Our dedicated multispecialty group practice, the Washington Permanente Medical Group, has received a perfect score of 100% on the 2022 Corporate Equality Index, a national benchmarking survey and report on corporate policies and practices related to lesbian, gay, bisexual, transgender, and queer workplace equality, administered by the Human Rights Campaign Foundation.